foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 To set up this system, you will need a Linux or macOS workstation computer, one or more IoT devices, and an IoT gateway.

-We currently recommend:
+We currently recommend getting started with:

 - `BLE Nano 2`_ as an IoT device
-- `96Boards HiKey`_ as an IoT gateway, with `UART Serial Mezzanine`_ for console access
+- `Raspberry Pi 3`_ as an IoT gateway

-Source for other boards is provided on a best-effort basis.
+Support for other boards is provided on a best-effort basis.

 Prepare the System
 ==================